ibm-cloud-docs/BlockStorage/mounting-windows.md

 3. Select **Add support for iSCSI devices**, and click **Add**.

    ![The image shows the MPIO properties screen.
 The Discover Multi-paths tab is selected.
 The box that is next to Add support for iSCSI devices option is checked.
 The Add and OK buttons are also visible and active.](images/2-AddMPIOsupport4iSCSIdevices.svg){: caption="Enable MPIO support for ISCSI devices." caption-side="bottom"}
-4. If you're prompted to restart the server, click **Yes**.
-Otherwise, continue to the next step.
+1. Close the window by clicking **OK**.

 ## Configuring the iSCSI Initiator to discover the Target
 {: #configISCSIWin}
 {: step}

-1. From the Server Manager, start iSCSI Initiator, and select **Tools**, **iSCSI Initiator**.
+1. From the Server Manager, start iSCSI Initiator by selecting **Tools** > **iSCSI Initiator**.
+   1. If the iSCSI service is not running yet, the server prompts you to click **Yes** to start the service.
+Your server must be rebooted for the setting to take effect.
+   1. Return to the iSCSI Initiator properties screen.
-2. Click the **Configuration** tab.
+1. Click the **Configuration** tab.
-   1. The Initiator Name field might already be populated with an entry similar to `iqn.2024-07.com.ibm:`.
+   1. The Initiator Name field might already be populated with an `iqn` entry.
-   1. Click **Change** to replace existing values with your iSCSI Qualified Name (IQN)[^IQN].
+   1. Click **Change** to replace existing values with your iSCSI Qualified Name (IQN)[^IQN] from the console.

       ![The image shows the iSCSI Initiator Properties screen with the Initiator Name field that is prepopulated.
 The Change button is highlighted with a blue outline. ](images/3-ChangeIQN.svg){: caption="ISCSI Initiator Properties" caption-side="bottom"}
       [^IQN]: The IQN name can be obtained from the **{{site.data.keyword.blockstorageshort}} Detail** screen in the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 1. Click **Discovery**, and click **Discover Portal**.

       ![The image shows the Discovery tab in the iSCSI Initiator Properties screen.
 The Discover portal button is highlighted with a light blue background.](images/4-DiscoveryPortal.svg){: caption="ISCSI Initiator Properties, Discovery tab" caption-side="bottom"}
    1. Input the IP address of your iSCSI target and leave the Port at the default value of 3260.
    1. Click **Advanced** to open the Advanced Settings window.
    1. On the Local adapter list, select Microsoft iSCSI Initiator.
    1. On the Initiator IP list, select the IP address of the host.
-   1. On the Target Portal IP list, select the IP of one of the storage interfaces.
+   1. On the Target Portal IP list, select the IP of the block volume.
    1. Select **Enable CHAP log-on** to turn on CHAP authentication.

       ![The image shows the General tab of the Advanced Settings screen.
 The Enable CHAP log-on option is selected.
 The Name field contains an IBM Cloud volume name, and the Target secret field is active.](images/5-AdvancedCHAPLogOn.svg){: caption="Enable CHAP Login in Advanced Settings." caption-side="bottom"}
    1. In the **Name** field, delete any existing entries and input the username from the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 This field is case-sensitive.
    1. In the **Target secret** field, enter the password from the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 This field is case-sensitive.
    1. Click **OK** on **Advanced Settings** and **Discover Target Portal** windows to get back to the main iSCSI Initiator Properties screen.
 If you receive authentication errors, check the username and password entries.
-3. The name of your target appears in the Discovered targets section with an `Inactive` status.
+1. On the Targets screen, the name of your target appears in the Discovered targets section with an `Inactive` status.
 Click **Connect** to connect to the target.

    ![The image shows the Target tab of the iSCSI Initiator Properties screen.
 The discovered target is in inactive status.](images/6-ConnectDiscoveredTarget.svg){: caption="Discovered Target in the ISCSI Initiator Properties window." caption-side="bottom"}
-4. Select **Enable multi-path** checkbox to enable multi-path IO to the target.
+1. Select **Enable multi-path** checkbox to enable multi-path IO to the target.

    ![The image shows the Connect to Target screen, the Enable Multi-path option is selected.
 Advanced and OK buttons are highlighted with a blue outline.](images/7-CHAPLogon4Connection.svg){: caption="Enable multi-path IO on the Connect to Target screen." caption-side="bottom"}
 5. Click **Advanced**, and select **Enable CHAP log-on**.